 - 2. Check that hangers/mounting plates/spacers are evenly located and square to the frame.
-Verify that location provides adequate clearance for the assembled suspension components. - Center-punch and drill eight bolt-holes (min 5/8") in each frame hanger.
-Center-punch and drill two bolt-holes (minimum 5/8") in each air spring mounting plate.

-NOTE: Space the bolt-holes for mounting as far apart as possible if the recommended bolt-hole locations are not available.
+Verify that location provides adequate clearance. - 3.
+Center-punch and drill eight bolt-holes (min 5/8") in each frame hanger.
+Center-punch and drill two bolt-holes (min 5/8") in each air spring mounting plate.
+NOTE: Space mounting bolt-holes as far apart as possible if recommended locations are not available.

-CAUTION Check to make sure that wires, hoses or other components located within the chassis are not affected by drilling the bolt-holes.
+ACAUTION Verify wires, hoses or other components located within the chassis are not affected by drilling.